Sunishka-Sharma/llm-alignment-evaluator/README.md

 For Anthropic-style alignment evaluation, this project demonstrates modular, auditable, reproducible insight-driven implementation.
 All results are stored, plotted, and cross-auditable.
 Ideal for public portfolio or internal alignment evaluation tooling.

+---

+© 2025 Sunishka Sharma.
+All Rights Reserved.

+This project and its contents are protected under international copyright laws.
+Unauthorized reproduction, distribution, or use of any part of this project without explicit permission is prohibited.

+For inquiries or permissions, please contact: [sunishka20137@iiitd.ac.in]

+This work is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.